GibbonEdu/docs/development/gibbon-road-map.md

 ::: timeline  Planned
 - **Routing Infrastructure**: refactoring to use modern path routing with a front-controller pattern and with separation of model, view and controller.
-- **Calendar Module**: a new module to enable adding events directly to the timetable without needing an external calendar integration.
 - **Dashboard Visual Refresh**: a new responsive card-based layout for dashboards, with options for users to add or hide cards that are relevant to them.
 - **Settings Manager**: a method to search and update settings across the whole system.
 - **LDAP Integration**: adds additional authentication options for schools.